WhyNotHugo/django-afip/docs/api.rst

 Core models
 -----------

-These are the code models which will normally be used for  ``Receipt`` validation.
+These are the core models which will normally be used for  ``Receipt`` validation.

 .. autoclass:: django_afip.models.PointOfSales
     :members: